ashwanthkumar/marathonctl/README.md

 # Marathon CLI
 CLI tool to access and deploy apps and services to [Marathon](https://mesosphere.github.io/marathon/).

+## NOTE
+The master branch is a WIP of package repository feature.
+Marathonctl as a simple commandline tool to deploy apps to marathon is implemented and you can find the binaries [here](https://github.com/ashwanthkumar/marathonctl/releases).
+Please use the latest `v0.0.x`.
+The package manager changes will come in `v0.1.x` series as we're making some non-backward compatible changes.

 ## Usage
 You can download a binary distribution from the [releases](https://github.com/ashwanthkumar/marathonctl/releases).

 ```
 $ marathonctl